 SEARCH UNIVERSITY LIBRARIES

-Since the Oral History Project's founding by Sandra Perlman Halem for the 20th Commemoration of May 4 in 1990, Special Collections & Archives has recorded, permanently archived, and provided access to oral history accounts of the Kent State Shootings and their aftermath.
-Over 125 interviews have been contributed to date and are essential historical resources for students and other researchers.
+Since the Oral History Project's founding by Sandra Perlman Halem for the 20th Commemoration of May 4 in 1990, Special Collections & Archives has recorded, permanently archived, and provided access to audio recordings of people's stories about the Kent State Shootings and their aftermath.
+Over 125 first-hand accounts have been contributed to date and are essential historical resources for writers, students, and other researchers.
 Personal narratives submitted in writing are also being collected and archived.

 Special Collections & Archives houses the May 4 Collection, one of the largest archives related to the Kent State Shootings and their aftermath.
 More than 50,000 items from this archive are now available in digital format online, along with oral histories and audiovisual materials.
 Our archivists and librarians have in-depth expertise in assisting researchers, filmmakers, students and others to access archival resources associated with May 4.
 Your personal account would be preserved in this archive and become part of the historical record.

 To sign up to record your story with a trained team member: CLICK HERE

 To submit your own audio recording or written story: CLICK HERE